Proportional Fairness in Obnoxious Facility Location

 \section{Discussion}

 In this paper we have formulated proportional fairness axioms for the obnoxious facility location problem, and given welfare-optimal deterministic and randomized mechanisms satisfying these axioms.
 In both the deterministic and randomized setting, we prove tight price of fairness bounds for 2-IFS and 2-UFS, for the objectives of utilitarian and egalitarian welfare.
 These correspond to the approximation ratios of the respective welfare-optimal mechanisms.
-For the deterministic utilitarian welfare-optimal mechanisms, we also prove existence of pure $\epsilon$-Nash equilibria and linear $\epsilon$-price of anarchy bounds.
+For the deterministic utilitarian welfare-optimal mechanisms, we prove existence of pure $\epsilon$-Nash equilibria, linear $\epsilon$-price of anarchy bounds, and constant $\epsilon$-price of stability bounds.
 We also give a randomized, strategyproof mechanism satisfying 2-UFS with a constant utilitarian approximation ratio.

-There are several future directions to this work, such as those stemming from our proposed extensions of 2-PF and the hybrid model.
-For example, the price of anarchy and price of fairness for these two extensions could be computed.
-We could also supplement our price of anarchy results with bounds on the price of stability.
+Future directions to this work could stem from our proposed extension of 2-PF, as well as the extension of our proportional fairness axioms to the \emph{hybrid facility location model}.
+Further research could compute the price of fairness for these two extensions, and the prices of anarchy and stability for the welfare-optimal mechanisms in these settings.

 Further extensions to the price of fairness results could involve different objective and utility functions.
 It is also worth analyzing the Nash equilibria of the randomized utilitarian welfare-optimal mechanisms, as they are not strategyproof in expectation.
 Although our proportional fairness axioms are incompatible with strategyproofness in the deterministic setting, we may consider weaker notions of strategyproofness which may be compatible with our fairness properties.